70 firefighters tackle blaze at car garage near Tube station

 The single-storey car garage is close to Acton Town Tube station.

-About 70 firefighters are tackling a blaze at a car garage close to a Tube station in London.
+About 70 firefighters tackled a blaze at a car garage close to a Tube station in London.

-Ten fire engines were called to the large fire on Bollo Lane, Acton London Fire Brigade (LFB) said.
+Ten fire engines were called to the large fire on Bollo Lane, Acton on Tuesday evening, London Fire Brigade (LFB) said.

 The single-storey car garage is close to Acton Town Tube station.